YahyaNaq/RandomDicer/README.md

 # RandomDicer
-A simple PHP app that rolls the dice for you.
+A simple PHP app that rolls dice for you.
 Check out [here](https://random-dicer.herokuapp.com/)

 #### Made with :